Articles

 Privacy regulations are redefining how organizations approach application risk management.
 But rather than viewing these regulations as hurdles, organizations should see them as a roadmap for mitigating application security risk.
 They serve as guiding principles to cultivate a culture of security and accountability.
 It’s not just about data protection but also about understanding applications, their associated data, and potential risks.

-A step-by-step guide to building an application risk management program
+A step-by-step guide to building an application security risk management program

-Developing an effective application risk management program may seem daunting, but breaking it down into manageable steps makes the process more achievable.
+Developing an effective ASRM program may seem daunting, but breaking it down into manageable steps makes the process more achievable.

 Here’s a step-by-step guide to help you build a robust and resilient program: